shibut12/diary-of-a-polyglot-programmer/SQL Server/Scripts/rerunnable-scripts-data-load-table-create.md

 ## Rerunnable Data load and Table create script

 This article shows how to create a script that can be used over and over again to create a table and prime it with data. the same script can be used to add or update data in the future, without impacting existing table schema or contents.
+This method makes handling of any table and its contents easy on Source Control or release management.

+** A Common use case for this script would be configuration tables which only get updated manually.

 ```sql
 use tempdb;